-What is Blue Light?
+What is blue light?

-There are two types of "Blue Light" you'll hear mentioned when talking about electronics: ultraviolet light and visible blue light.
+There are two types of "blue light" you'll hear mentioned when talking about electronics: ultraviolet light and visible blue light.

 Light waves are measured in nanometers, and the human eye can typically see light between about 380 and 750nm.
 Light lower than 400nm is known as Ultraviolet or UV light and can be harmful to the human eye.
-We can't see most of this light (light in the range of 350-400nm is sometimes called **near-UV ** light) but many sources do emit it.
+We can't see most of this light (light in the range of 350-400nm is sometimes called near-UV light) but many sources do emit it.

 Do you need help?

 Not everyone experiences restlessness or difficulty falling asleep from blue light, but if you do, you understand how tough it can be to get to sleep right after a long session in front of a display.
-Phone makers are now including a special screen mode that omits much of the light in the 380-500nm spectrum.
-If you've used a phone with this feature you know how "orange" the screen can appear in this mode and understand why blue light is desirable during the daytime!
+Phone makers now include a special screen mode that omits much of the light in the 380-500nm spectrum.
+If you've used a phone with this feature, you know how "orange" the screen can appear in this mode and understand why blue light is desirable during the daytime!